ofnode/of/README.md

 <b>Arch Linux only</b>.
 Dependencies are tied to AUR and official repositories.

 <b>No sound and video</b>.
-Windows-related code of openFrameworks tied to closed-source FMOD and QuickTime.
+Windows-related code of openFrameworks uses closed-source FMOD and QuickTime.

 <b>Can't compile to OSX</b>.
 I have no Mac yet.